matheuslenke/100-days-of-swift/README.md

 **Day 84** Today was a challenge day and i made more buttons, one to send text instead of pictures, and another to list all connected users in the P2P connection

 **Day 85** Today i started developing a labyrinth for iPad that will use the gyroscope.
 I only created the level and managed the sprites

+**Day 86** Today i finished the game, working with the gyroscope to move the player, and also making some animations and working with collisions.
+I also learned about an if that the compiler do some changes depending on the running environment, running some code for the device, and a different one for the simulator, that doesn't have a gyroscope